Clear Lake, Iowa, USA

 - Northern Pike

-Clear Lake IA Statistics & Helpful Links
+Clear Lake Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Not Dammed